 - The second, practical part deals with site planning and management processes.
 The participants are divided into two groups which work on management plans for Pate Island in the Lamu Archipelago off the Northern coast of Kenya .The planning involves stakeholders meetings and developing the management plan with the local community.

 In the last week of the course, national heritage directors in charge of immovable cultural heritage will be invited to take part in a seminar to review the work of the participants during the course.
 As this will be the last Directors’ seminar, celebrating the close of the programme, it will focus on the achievements of the programme and possible follow-up.
 Recognition will also be given to those who have contributed to the programme and certificates will be awarded to candidates who successfully complete the course.

 - Twenty-two trained participants, enhancing the network of African heritage professionals;

 - strong interaction between participants and the local community in Mombasa;

-- raising awareness of all partners concerned with the urban Landscape in Mama Ngina Drive Historical and Archeological Site.
+- raising awareness of all partners concerned with the Pate Island in the Lamu Archipelago

-- Draft management plans: two for the open space, Mama Ngina Historical and Archeological Site, and two for the Military landscape, Mama Ngina Drive Historical and Archeological Site.
-Copies of the management plans were given to the representative of all the parties as well as to the national Authorities;
+- Four draft management plans will be produced for Pate Island.
+Copies of the management plans will be given to the representative of all parties concerned as well as to the national authorities in Kenya.

 - compilation of legislation of cultural of immovable cultural heritage;

-- compilation of the tentative list of the countries represented.
+- compilation of a list of countries represented.

-Copies of all the documents produced during the course were given to the Library of the National Museum of Kenya.
+Copies of all the documents produced during the course will be given to the Library of the National Museum of Kenya.